-- 1. Tetanus and diphtheria toxoid (Td)

-- 2. Inactivated polio vaccine (IPV) for students under age 18 years

-- 3. Measles, mumps, and rubella vaccine
+- 1. Immunizations or boosters if the following immunization series are incomplete or if current immunization records cannot be produced: - (a) Tetanus and diphtheria toxoid (Td) or Tetanus-diphtheria-acellular pertussis (Tdap) - (b) Inactivated polio vaccine (IPV) for students younger than 18 years - (c) Measles, mumps, and rubella vaccine

-- 4. Hepatitis B vaccine series
+2. Hepatitis B vaccine series

 At a minimum, hepatitis B vaccine shall be provided to health personnel and health occupations training students.
 Vaccination consent/declination must be documented in the staff member's personnel file or student health record.
-Vaccination of health occupations training students must begin six weeks prior to on-site clinical work experience.
+Vaccination of health occupations training students must begin 6 weeks prior to on-site clinical work experience.

-Refer to TAG B: Immunizations and Communicable Disease Control, for optional immunizations that may be recommended but not required by the center physician, based upon availability.
+Refer to the Immunizations and Communicable Disease Control TAG for optional immunizations (e.g., influenza vaccine) that may be recommended but not required by the center physician, based upon availability.